LON - DUB

 What is the cheapest month to fly from London to Dublin?

-The cheapest month for flights from London to Dublin is January, where tickets cost ₹ 3,005 on average.
-On the other hand, the most expensive months are August and December, where the average cost of tickets is ₹ 7,428 and ₹ 7,345 respectively.
+The cheapest month for flights from London to Dublin is January, where tickets cost ₹ 5,915 (return) on average.
+On the other hand, the most expensive months are December and August, where the average cost of round-trip tickets is ₹ 12,182 and ₹ 9,975 respectively.

 How far in advance should I book a flight from London to Dublin?

-To calculate daily average prices, KAYAK takes all prices for each day before departure over the last year for flights from London to Dublin, removes the top 0.1% to account for outliers, and then takes the average of all the values for each month.
+To calculate weekly average prices, KAYAK takes all prices for each week before departure over the last year for round-trip flights from London to Dublin, removes the top 0.1% to account for outliers, and then takes the average of all the values for each week.

-To get a below average price on the flight from London to Dublin, you should book around 2 weeks before departure.
-For the absolute cheapest price, our data suggests you should book 50 days before departure.
+To get a below average price on the flight from London to Dublin, you should book around 5 weeks before departure, which saves you about 42% compared to booking last minute.
+For the absolute cheapest price, our data suggests you should book 24 weeks before departure.

 Good to know